rayonmorgan/J-two-Factor/README.md

 # Java-two-Factor
-Simple two factor login code written in java - (Ongoing)
+Simple two factor login code written in java using JUNIT4 and Mockito for testing: (Practice - Ongoing)